 Synagogues are important centres of Jewish life and experience for many Jews.
-KeshetUK works with synagogues and Rabbis regardless of denomination, so that LGBT+ people and their families can feel included within the synagogue’s tradition.
+KeshetUK works with synagogues and Rabbis across all denominations - including Liberal, Orthodox, Masorti, Reform communities and Independent and Partnership Minyan, so that LGBT+ people and their families can feel included within the synagogue’s tradition.

 In the UK, Jewish communities provide a wide range of services, support and facilities.
 Rather than see these duplicated for Jewish LGBT+ people, Jewish communities should ensure that their provision is inclusive of LGBT+ people and their families, and meets their needs.